yuanhang0/yuanhang0.github.io/_posts/2024-05-30-completing-the-seq.md

 Consider the sequence of draws when Peter and Paula play.
 If Paula goes first, she draws at positions 1, 3, 5, and so on.
 If Peter goes first, he draws at those positions instead.

 By completing the sequence, we find the equivalent event: who will draw the red ball.
-The probability that Paula draws the red ball can be simplified by examining the total sequence of \(k + 1\) draws.
+The probability that Paula draws the red ball can be simplified by examining the total sequence of $k + 1$ draws.

-- If \(k\) is even, both players have the same number of turns.
+- If $k$ is even, both players have the same number of turns.
 Paula can go first or second; it doesn't matter.
-- If \(k\) is odd, Paula should go second.
-This ensures she draws the red ball on an even-numbered draw (the \((k+1)^{th}\) ball), ensuring she has the last turn.
+- If $k$ is odd, Paula should go second.
+This ensures she draws the red ball on an even-numbered draw (the $(k+1)^{th}$ ball), ensuring she has the last turn.

 ### The Card Drawing Game